ubeydeozdmr/turkiye-api/README.md

 ## What's new?

-> _Latest update: August 16, 2024_
+> _Latest update: November 4, 2024_

-- Towns have been added to the API.
-You can now access information about Turkey's towns.

-NOTE: The API is currently in version 1.
-This is just a patch update (Check issue [#29](https://github.com/ubeydeozdmr/turkiye-api/issues/29)), in version 2 I will probably remove the `/towns` route and add the `/municipalities` route instead.
-The next version is planned to be released in the future.
-You can find more information about this in the [Last Considerations](#last-considerations) section.
+- New query parameters like `minArea` and `maxArea` added to the get-all-type routes.
+- You can now filter by province name or ID in the Get All Districts route.
+- You can now filter by province/district name or ID in Get All Neighborhoods, Get All Villages, Get All Towns routes.

 ## Sources